What’s a Good Internet Speed for Work From Home?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-But how much internet speed is required to work from home isn’t an exact science.
-It depends on what you use the internet for, such as Netflix, email, and shopping on Amazon.
-You might also have more speed concerns if you have satellite internet or use a VPN (although the best VPNs maintain fast speeds).
+How much internet speed is required to work from home isn’t an exact science.
+It depends on what you use the internet for, and if you have satellite internet or use a VPN (although the best VPNs maintain fast speeds), you might have more speed concerns.
 Here’s what you should know.

 In this article